zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

 Upgrade one server at a time in each cluster pair, starting with Node 1, and make sure the upgrade is complete on one server before moving on to the second server in the pair.

-1. Create a backup of the existing configuration for each server.
+1. As a precaution, create a backup of the existing configuration for each server.
 The following shell script can be used to capture the essential configuration information that is relevant to Intel® Manager for Lustre\* managed mode servers:

     ```bash
     #!/bin/sh